tylar1221/GitaVani./README.md

 GitaVani is an AI-powered chatbot designed to share the timeless wisdom of the *Bhagavad Gita*.
 It provides personalized spiritual guidance, motivational insights, and context-specific advice, all inspired by Krishna's teachings.

+## 🌐 Access the App
+You can access the deployed app here: [GitaVani](https://gitavani-wgqnj2xq2y9bgkcs9vp22w.streamlit.app/).

 ---

 ## 🌟 Features